 Every year, the Cheekwood Estate & Gardens hosts a holiday lighting event throughout the month of December with more than a million lights spread across 55 acres of botanic gardens!

-According to current plants, the Cheekwood Holiday Lights will be open 7 nights a week, and this event will include a Reindeer Village, Children's Wonderland, Trains, and more.
+The Cheekwood Holiday Lights is open seven nights a week, and has included a Reindeer Village, Children's Wonderland, Trains, and more.

 6. Experience a Gaylord Opryland Christmas

 The Gaylord Opryland Resort & Convention Center will be hosting several incredible experiences in 2022 which will help visitors get into the holiday spirit.